Protecting people and coastlines

-The ISCC is committed to addressing coastal development problems and helping provide sustainable state-wide and eventually worldwide solutions.
+The Institute for Sustainable Coastal Communities is committed to addressing coastal development problems and helping provide sustainable state-wide and eventually worldwide solutions.
 The institute generates solutions to protect property, human lives, and critical natural resources.

-The Institute acts as a living laboratory, attracting research activities of multiple centers on Texas A&M campuses in College Station and Galveston.
-Those centers include:
+The Institute for Sustainable Coastal Communities acts as a living laboratory, attracting research activities of multiple centers on Texas A&M campuses in College Station and Galveston.

-The institute provides research, teaching and learning opportunities for experts who are committed to establishing sustainable and resilient coastal communities.
-The ISCC also offers information resources and discussion forums for coastal communities.
+The Institute for Sustainable Coastal Communities provides research, teaching and learning opportunities for experts who are committed to establishing sustainable and resilient coastal communities.
+It also offers information resources and discussion forums for coastal communities.